alanbrookhart/NAMCS/README.md

     pulmonary disease
 -   depression = history of depression
 -   diabetes = history of diabetes
--   hyplipididemia = history of hyperlipidemia
+-   hyperlipidemia = history of hyperlipidemia
 -   mi = history of myocardial infarction
 -   hypertension = history of hypertension
--   coronory\_artery\_disease = history of ischemic heart disease
+-   coronary\_artery\_disease = history of ischemic heart disease
 -   osteoporosis = history of osteoporosis
 -   obesity = patient is obese
--   tabocco\_use = patient has a history of smoking
 -   anti\_hypertensive\_use = history of use of antihypertensives
 -   h2\_antagonist\_use = history of use of H2 blockers,
     gastroprotective agents